SamEdwardes/r6-and-shiny/README.md

 shiny::runApp('app-shared-state.R')
 ```

 In the gif below two different sessions are running.
-Notice that the channges to the input box in one session have no effect on the other session.
+Notice that when changes are made to the session on the right hand side the value also changes on the left hand side.

 ![Gif of shared state.](./imgs/shared-state.gif)